JamesMckenna/SystemsDesignMainClient/README.md

                 passphrase: "localhost",
                 requestCert: true,
     },
-in vue.config.json</p>
+in vue.config.json

-<p>Self-signed certificate in project repo is dated and has a 1 year expirey date.
+Self-signed certificate in project repo is dated and has a 1 year expirey date.
 Add the certificate to local dev machine's certificate store and firefox should allow https://localhost:443.

 Chrome based browsers are still funky about self-signed certs.
-When self-signed cert expires, delete from machine's cert store, make a new one, add it to cert store, edit vue.config.json paths to certs and accept cert in firefox to use.(</p>
+When self-signed cert expires, delete from machine's cert store, make a new one, add it to cert store, edit vue.config.json paths to certs and accept cert in firefox to use.

-<p>src/store/authModule/index.ts - uncomment logging code to log to console</p>
+src/store/authModule/index.ts - uncomment logging code to log to console

-<p>vue.config.json - uncomment configureWebpack: { devserver: { client: { logging: "verbose" } } } for general development logging</p>
+vue.config.json - uncomment configureWebpack: { devserver: { client: { logging: "verbose" } } } for general development logging

 ```